microsoft/BuildTourHack/stories/3/311_XamarinForms.md

 > Note: Use the x86 version of the Android emulator as that will run much faster than the ARM version

 > Note: If you have Hyper-V enabled, the Android emulator will not work.
-You will need to desable Hyper-V and reboot your machine
+You will need to disable Hyper-V and reboot your machine

 > Note: Since we will not be using the iOS project for this release, feel free to remove it from your solution